TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-skunotavailable.md

  We encourage you to consider an alternate location or VM Size that meets your business needs.
 Azure provides several ways to query which SKUs are available.
 See [Resolve errors for SKU not available](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-sku-not-available-errors) to understand how to use [PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-sku-not-available-errors#solution-1---powershell) and [Azure CLI](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-sku-not-available-errors#solution-2---azure-cli) to determine which SKUs are available in a specific region.<br>

 2.	**Request Exemption:**<br>
  If you are unable to find suitable alternate locations or VM sizes and would like to submit a request for an SKU to be enabled, follow the support request process described in [Region or SKU unavailable](https://docs.microsoft.com/azure/azure-supportability/sku-series-unavailable).
-This action will streamline your request and assist in getting a fast turnaround time.<br>
+This action will streamline your request and assist in getting a faster turnaround time.<br>

 ## Related documents